Leveraging Social Media for an Effective Job Search

 Show Your Worth

-Highlight some of your accomplishments of 2021!
-Whether that is a promotion at your current work or an award you received in school, post it!
-The more you interact on social media, the higher chance someone will recognize your worth.
+Highlight your recent accomplishments, whether it’s a promotion at your current job or an award from school.
+Sharing these achievements can significantly boost your visibility and demonstrate your value to potential employers.
+The more you engage on social media, the greater the chance someone will recognize your worth.

-Keep this in mind the next time you decide to post something on your social media.
-According to a survey by CareerBuilder, 70 percent of employers “use social media to screen candidates before hiring.”
-Even more striking is the follow-on statistic: 54 percent of employers surveyed said they chose not to hire a candidate based on content found on their social media profile(s).”
+Remember this the next time you post on social media: According to a CareerBuilder survey, 70% of employers screen candidates’ social media profiles before hiring.
+Even more striking, 54% of employers have decided not to hire a candidate based on content found on their social media profiles.

 Source: Inc.com